mindojo/PPLM/README.md

 PPLM allows a user to flexibly plug in one or more tiny attribute models representing the desired steering objective into a large, unconditional language model (LM).
 The method has the key property that it uses the LM _as is_—no training or fine-tuning is required—which enables researchers to leverage best-in-class LMs even if they do not have the extensive hardware required to train them.

-See also our [arXiv paper](https://arxiv.org/abs/1912.02164), [blog post](https://eng.uber.com/pplm), and try it out for yourself with no setup using the [Colab notebook](https://colab.research.google.com/drive/1Ux0Z4-ruiVtJ6jUk98uk6FqfvGHCOYL3).

 ## Setup

 ```bash